sugaryourcoffee/secondhand/doc/printer.md

 Print from within Rails Applications
 ------------------------------------
-To print from within an Rails application we can do so with a *system* call in the controller.
+To print from within a Rails application we can do so with a *system* call in the controller.
 In this case we are in the `app/controllers/sellings_controller.rb` with a *print* route set in `config/routes.rb`.